 Working on a student visa

-As a full-time student in New Zealand, you are allowed to work up to 20 hours a week while studying and full-time during scheduled holidays.
+As a full-time student in New Zealand, you may be allowed to work a limited number of hours while studying and full-time during scheduled holidays.

 - You are not allowed to be self-employed.

 - You must work for an employer and have an employment contract.

 - If your degree programme includes practical experience, you are allowed to work to meet this requirement.

 After you have completed an undergraduate or postgraduate degree at a New Zealand university, you will be able to apply for an up to three-year open post-study work visa.
 This means that you can remain in New Zealand to look for work for up to three years.

 The visa conditions are open, meaning you can work for almost any employer and won’t be restricted to a specific job or location.

 If your degree is needed for occupations that have skills shortage in New Zealand then that may increase your chances of getting employment here after you graduate.